kartikchincholikar/kartikchincholikar.github.io/_posts/2014-07-19-Group Equivariant Neural Networks.markdown

 project-date: October 2023
 client: https://www.youtube.com/embed/SpnjWGBEtoU
 category: Deep Learning
-description: We know that a rotated teddy bear is still a teddy bear.
+description: We know that a rotated fish is still a fish.
 How can we design Neural Network architectures which respect this fact?
 ---